orbisgis/h2gis/h2gis-api/README.md

 # H2GIS API

-This H2GIS module defines the API for the whole project, it describes the different kind of functions supported and some utilities classes.
+This H2GIS module defines the API for the whole project, it describes the different type of functions supported and some utilities classes.

 ### Function API